gtk-rs/gtk4-rs/book/src/gobject_properties.md

 {{#rustdoc_include ../listings/gobject_properties_2/src/main.rs:bind_label}}
 ```

-If we now click on one button, the "number" and the "label" property of the other button changes as well.
+If we now click on one button, the "number" and "label" properties of the other button change as well.

 <div style="text-align:center"><img src="img/gobject_properties.png" /></div>